kalwalt/ofxVTerrain/README.md

 This little guide is going to be improved and i need to verify a lot of things in the addons.

-any feedeback is welcome! and also collaborations!
+Any feedback is welcome! and also collaborations!